 Justification Black bears are expanding numerically and geographically, and in so doing they are recolonizing historic ranges in Nevada.
 It is imperative the Department be able to estimate Nevada's black bear population and monitor growth and change.
 Being able to do so passively will ensure the Department can reach these objectives safely and cost efficiently.

-Project Manager Pat Jackson, Nevada Department of Wildlife Project Type Experimentation Monitoring Level Rigorous Potentially Affected Species Black bear Span More Than One Fiscal Year Yes Project Area Units 014, 015, 021, 192, 194, 195, 196, 201, 202, 203, 204, 291 Limiting Factor Statement Black bears have recently expanded their distribution in western Nevada to include historical bear habitat in desert mountain ranges east of the Sierra Nevada and Carson Front (Beckmann and Berger 2003, Lackey et al. 2013).
-Nevada black bears are an extension of a California based metapopulation (Malaney et al. 2017), monitoring this rewilding is important for proper management.
+Project Manager Pat Jackson, Nevada Department of Wildlife

+Project Experimentation

+Type

+Monitoring Level Rigorous

+Potentially

+Affected Black bear

+Species

+Span More

+Than One Yes

+Fiscal Year

+Project Units 014, 015, 021, 192, 194, 195, 196, 201, 202, 203, 204, 291

+Area

+Limiting Factor Statement bears are an extension of a California based metapopulation (Malanev et al. 2017).

 Response Variable No response variable will be collected, this is an experimentation project.

 Project Goals Passively estimate the abundance of black bears in Nevada.
 Predict the density and occupancy of black bears in Nevada.
-Provide guidance to the Department on which passive methods should be continued for future use.

 Habitat Conditions The study area consists of mountain ranges and associated basins that are characterized by steep topography with high granite peaks and deep canyons.
-Mountain ranges are separated by desert basins that range from 15-64 km across (Grayson 1993).
-These basins are often large expanses of unsuitable habitat (e.g., large areas of sagebrush) that bears and mountain lions do not use as primary habitat.
+Mountain ranges are separated by desert basins that range from 15-64 km across

-Comments from FY 2019 Predator Report Due to FY 2018 being extremely hot and dry, and FY 2019 having above average snow fall, NDOW supports continuing Project 45 through FY 2022.
-Methods In a collaboration with Michigan State University and University of Montana, hair snare stations and trail cameras will be deployed on a grid to determine black bear density.
-Existing black bear GPS data will be incorporated into models.
+Comments from FY 2020 Predator Report Due to FY 2019 being extremely hot and dry, and FY 2019 having above average snow fall, NDOW supports continuing Project 45 through FY 2022.
+NDOW also recommends continuing Project 45 past FY 2022 in some capacity.

+Methods In a collaboration with Michigan State University and University of Montastrail cameras will be maintained on a grid to determine black bear densi Existing black bear GPS data will be incorporated into models.
 These data will ultimately result in a population estimate.
-Please see the appendix for project proposal.
 Anticipated 1.
 A statewide black bear population estimate.
 Results 2.
 An estimate of black bear occupancy, density, and abundance based on hair snares and trail cameras.
 3. Guidance to the Department on which methods will be best suited for sustained population estimation.
 Staff Project 45 will allow the Department to make more informed decisions on Comment statewide black bear management, including the black bear hunt seasons and harvest limits.
-Project Fund Project 45 through FY 2022.
+Project Fund Project 45.
 Direction